dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 For the campaign promoting the club, customers were put randomly into three groups:

-* The first group received a low quality, low cost mailer.
+* Mailer 1: received a low quality, low cost mailer.
-* The second group received a high quality, high cost mailer.
+* Mailer 2: received a high quality, high cost mailer.
-* The third group was a control group, receiving no mailer at all.
+* Control: is a control group, receiving no mailer at all.

-The client knows that customers who were contacted (first and second group) signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
-This will allow them to make more informed decisions in the future, with the overall aim of optimising campaign ROI.
-Specifically, we want to know if it's worth spending the extra money on higher quality mailers.
+The client knows that customers who were contacted (Mailer 1 and Mailer 2) signed up for the Delivery Club at a far higher rate than the control group, but now want to understand if there is a significant difference in signup rate between the cheap mailer and the expensive mailer.
+This will allow our client to make more informed decisions in the future, with the overall aim of optimising campaign ROI.

+*Specifically, we want to know if it's worth spending the extra money on higher quality mailers.*

 <br>
 <br>